Skip to navigation Skip to content

 Involving your manufacturing partner early in the design phase can mitigate any hang ups that might occur as they walk you through a robust design for manufacturability (DfM) process.

-Use these three questions as a launching point to determine the best-fit materials for your conductive gasket.
+Use these three questions as a launching point to determine the best-fit conductive gasket materials for your EMI shielding gaskets.

 What type of filler do you need?